aeruos/odin-recipes/README.md

 Practiced HTML foundations, and memorization

-Familarization of GitHub committing, as well how and when to git add, status, and push commits
+Familiarization of GitHub committing, as well how and when to git add, status, and push commits